rnaveensrinivas/git/README.md

 ## Branching Workflow Flexibility

 - Git treats all branches equally—the roles and purposes of branches are purely conventional.
-- Adapt these workflows to suit your project’s needs.
+- Adapt these workflows to suit your project's needs.
-- Understanding the mechanics of branches enables you to design custom workflows that align with your team’s requirements and preferences.
+- Understanding the mechanics of branches enables you to design custom workflows that align with your team's requirements and preferences.

 ## Summary of Key Points